starchyunderscore/w11-nonadmin-utils/README.md

 .\[releasenum]_setup.ps1
 ```

-if you do not have permission, open \[releasenum\]\_setup.ps1 in a text editor, copy the entire thing, and paste it into the terminal
+if you do not have permission to unblock files, open \[releasenum\]\_setup.ps1 in a text editor, copy the entire thing, and paste it into the terminal